 The conference room may be reserved based on the following schedule: Starting December 1st or the first weekday after December 1st for usage in January – April; Starting April 1st or the first weekday after April 1st for usage in May – August; Starting August 1st or the first weekday after August 1st for usage in September - December.
 Reservations are accepted on a first come first served basis.
 Reservations will be limited to one per week.
 Reservations will not be considered unless received at least 48 hours before meeting date/time.

 Authorization to use the conference room is not transferable to another organization.
-The person authorized by the group to assume responsibility on its behalf and sign the application form must be a Sterling Heights resident, have a valid library card, and be present at the meeting.
+The person authorized by the group to assume responsibility on its behalf and sign the application form must be a Sterling Heights resident or business owner, have a valid library card, and be present at the meeting.
 Federal, State, and County agencies do not require residency status.

 All those who wish to use the conference room must complete a standard application form, which will be attached to the policy statement.
 The Library Director will have complete administrative responsibility for approval of application and scheduling of programs.
 Applications for reservations must be directed to the library's administrative staff during regular business hours (8:30 a.m.-5 p.m., weekdays).
 For information regarding availability, telephone the administrative offices at (586) 446-2640.
 The library must confirm all reservations.
 Submission of an application does not ensure approval.